In partnership with the University of Northampton

 The Programme Director is Bronagh Starrs.
 Bronagh is an adolescent development specialist and has considerable experience as a trainer in adolescent development and therapy throughout Ireland.
 She also teaches and presents internationally on the developmental implication of trauma on the adolescent journey.

-This MSc / Postgraduate Diploma programme is open to practitioners who have successfully completed a core psychotherapy/psychology training course (in either adult-oriented or child-oriented psychotherapy) and who are accredited (or working towards accreditation) with an accrediting body such as IAHIP, IACP, BACP, PSI or equivalent.
+This Masters Degree programme is open to practitioners who have successfully completed a core psychotherapy training course (in either adult-oriented or child-oriented psychotherapy) and who are accredited (or working towards accreditation) with an accrediting body such as IAHIP, IACP, BACP, PSI or equivalent.

 Please email any further enquiries to email@example.com